younata/personal_knowledge/src/living/personal_finance.md

 - If your company offers both [401k and Roth 401k](https://www.nerdwallet.com/blog/investing/roth-401k-vs-401k/), then do a pre-tax contribution and invest the tax savings.
     - If you don't think you'll invest the tax savings, then contribute to the post-tax 401k.
     - On the other hand, if you're currently in a high tax bracket (and have low expenses), then put the money in the pre-tax 401k.
-        - Because you should have low expenses, therefore being in a low tax bracket.
 - Just set it, and check on it every year as the contribution limit changes, or your company changes their matching policy.

 ### Index Funds